Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

-The framework is designed to help companies ensure sustainable growth by managing different aspects of their business simultaneously
+The framework helps ensure sustainable growth as it makes you manage different aspects of the business simultaneously, so its not like the other models
 #### Horizon 1
 Core business
 Focus on cash flow and profit and revenue